Use OCI Ansible Collection with Oracle Linux Automation Manager

 Introduction

-The Oracle Cloud Infrastructure (OCI) Ansible Collection provides an easy way to provision and manage resources in the Oracle Cloud using Ansible.
+The Oracle Cloud Infrastructure (OCI) Ansible Collection provides an easy way to provision and manage resources in the Oracle Cloud using Oracle Linux Automation Engine or Oracle Linux Automation Manager.

 Objectives